This is going to be a post on my gear and approach to studying for OMSCS.

 It took a lot of experimentation, but 4 courses in I’ve finally settled on a setup and study approach that work for me.
 First the gear!

 - iPad Pro 12.9″ and Apple Pencil – This is my main note taking and lecture watching device.
-I also suggest an ergonomic silicone case for long note taking sessions.
+The older iPad Pro is also perfectly acceptable if you want to save some money.
+I also suggest an ergonomic silicone case for long note taking sessions if you use a first generation pencil.
+I find the second generation pencil comfortable without anything extra.

 Note Taking – iPad Pro 12.9″